evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 set my refresh rate to 144Hz.
 This is fine when gaming, but why would it be locked so high when the PC is idle?
 As soon as I changed my refresh rate back to 120Hz the VRAM was able to fluctuate between 200Mhz and 1750Mhz, depending on workload.
-Why is it fine at 1750Mhz gaming at 120Hz, but not fine at 1750Mhz when gaming at 144Hz?
-I still don't know, but I knew that I had found a lead.
+Why is it fine pinned to 1750Mhz gaming at 120Hz, but not fine when pinned at 1750Mhz and gaming at 144Hz?
+I still don't fully understand, but I knew that I had found a lead.
+Another interesting aspect to this bug is that my VRAM can overclock to more than 1800Mhz just fine, it's only when 144Hz is being used that I experience the random driver timeouts.

 Using the VRAM clock speed clue leads us to a fantastic solution by [Hard Reset on YouTube](https://www.youtube.com/watch?v=Td3mBgE1Dsc).
 Their